-It’s easy to blame kids for acting out but sometimes we are as angry and out of control as they are.
-For example, in my case keeping my calm is something that I need to focus on in an intentional manner.
-This is hard but it’s also a good parenting lesson because I understand that it takes effort and a self-control to get there.
+It’s easy to blame kids for acting out, but sometimes we are as angry and out of control as they are.
+For example, in my case, keeping my calm is something that I need to focus on in an intentional manner.
+This is hard, but it’s also a good parenting lesson because I understand that it takes effort and self-control to get there.

 And kids are still learning to manage their emotions!

 So the best support that they can get is our understanding and our gentle guidance.
 First, we need to make sure that we control our own emotions before trying to guide our kids’ behavior.

 So all the rules that we have for our family are valid for all of us.
 This is why I express them using “we”-phrases on the poster.

 When I make a mistake (like interrupting them as he was telling me something or raising my voice when I’m angry), I make sure to apologize to him.

 I noticed that this matters a lot to him.
 He is more likely to follow the rules if he sees that we all do our best to follow them.

 3. Using connection instead of punishments or rewards

 One of the things that many people are surprised to find out about us is that we don’t use any punishments or rewards for encouraging positive behavior.